 Once cured, the compost is screened to remove contaminants and is then ready for market.
-Similar to the when the compost is moved from the active to the curing phase, screening of the compost has the potential to release a minor amount of odor
+Similar to the when the compost is moved from the active to the curing phase, screening of the compost has the potential to release a minor amount of odors.

 California Code of Regulations Title 14 Section 17863.4 requires that all compostable material handling operations and facilities prepare and maintain a site-specific Odor Impact Minimization Plan (OIMP).
 The WPWMA's OIMP (Appendix C) provides detailed information regarding design and operating procedures to minimize composting-related odors.
+The OIMP will be amended as needed as part of the Solid Waste Facility Permit (SWFP).